Doctor of Education (EdD)

 Designed to help students prepare the components of their research proposal.
 Research tools and techniques commonly used for researching leadership and organizational improvement practices, including research ethics will guide the course design.

-Building on course work completed during the doctoral program, this course supports students in the development and carrying out of their Practice-Based Dissertation and writing their dissertation in practice.
-It provides scaffolding for research processes and writing components of developing and completing their dissertation of their in-situ Practice-Based Dissertation that will meet or exceed the EdD graduate program.
+Building on coursework completed during the Ed.D. program, this course supports students in the development of their Practice-Based Dissertation and provides scaffolding for the conceptualization, development, and completion of projects that will meet or exceed the requirements for the Ed.D. graduate program.
+Restricted to students in the Doctor of Education (Ed.D.).

 Students must maintain continuous registration in the Practice-Based Dissertation (EDLL 699) until degree completion.